Additional professional activities

 We provide training to law enforcement handlers.
 Bloodhounds become part of a team, and as such, we cannot content ourselves with providing skilled bloodhounds without recognizing that their handlers must also be trained to complement that skill.
 Utilizing a variety of seasoned professionals, we offer scenarios and training that is geared to maximize efficiency and success of the teams.

-Recognizing that we are in our 15th year of operation, we have achieved unparalleled success in our original mission of saving lives.
-We are final-phase in succession planning, which is, of course, an ongoing process.
-The Strategic Plan requires that this organization become self-sustaining within the next five years(if all services utilized were compensated, the cost of a single trained bloodhound team is nearly $18,000).
+Recognizing that we are in our 17th year of operation, we have achieved unparalleled success in our original mission of saving lives.
+We are in the final-phase in succession planning, which is, of course, an ongoing process.
+The Strategic Plan requires that this organization become self-sustaining within the three years(if all services utilized were compensated, the cost of a single trained bloodhound team is nearly $50,000).
 While we will always rely on volunteers, the management and clerical positions must evolve into compensated roles for long term sustenance of the organization.

 Numerous critical projects have been developed, and are now awaiting funds.
 The timeline of implementation for these value-added projects has been delayed only by funding restrictions.

 •Duke Snodgrass, Executive Director became involved with bloodhounds in 1978, in response to an abduction/murder of a close family member.
 Throughout the years, he has increased the scope of his knowledge, and is recognized as a leader in the field of bloodhound development and deployment.
 He consults (and is consulted by) a variety of law enforcement entities, including the K-9 Evidence Response Unit of the FBI.

 •Angela Snodgrass, Chairman has a Bachelors’ Degree in Business Administration, and is a Certified Public Manager through FSU.
 Her work experience includes positions as Finance Director for the City of Inverness, FL, and Operations Director for the Citrus County Clerk of the Circuit Court.